SaniyaKhullar/NetREm/README.md

 ## Demo (Toy Example) of NetREm:

 Please suppose that we want to build a machine learning model to predict the gene expression level of our target gene (TG) $y$ based on the expression levels of 6 Transcription Factors (TFs) in a particular cell-type 🔬: [TF<sub>1</sub>, $TF_{2}$, $TF_{3}$, $TF_{4}$, $TF_{5}$, $TF_{6}$], which are our respective predictors [X<sub>1</sub>, $X_{2}$, $X_{3}$, $X_{4}$, $X_{5}$, $X_{6}$].
 We generate 100 random samples (rows) of data where the Pearson correlations ($r$) of predictors with $y$ are *corrVals*: [cor(TF<sub>1</sub>, $y$) = 0.9, cor(TF<sub>2</sub>, $y$) = 0.5, cor(TF<sub>3</sub>, $y$) = 0.1, cor(TF<sub>4</sub>, $y$) = -0.2, cor(TF<sub>5</sub>, $y$) = -0.8,  cor(TF<sub>6</sub>, $y$) = -0.3].
 The dimensions of $X$ are therefore 100 rows by 6 columns (predictors).
 More details about our *generate_dummy_data* function (and additional parameters we can adjust for) are in *Dummy_Data_Demo_Example.ipynb*.
 Our NetREm estimator also incorporates an **undirected weighted prior graph network** of biological relationships among only 5 TFs based on a weighted Protein-Protein Interaction (PPI) network ([TF<sub>1</sub>, $TF_{2}$, $TF_{3}$, $TF_{4}$, $TF_{5}$]), where higher edge weights $w$ indicate stronger biological interactions at the protein-level. :star:

+Please note that the Python code for this demo example below is provided in *demo_toy.py* in the *demo* folder 📂.

 ```python
 # Please load our code for NetREm from the code folder